Establishing a New Web Site

 Your site will need to be hosted on a web server that will contain your files and serve them to web visitors on request.

 The University's central web server, NUInfo, is available free of charge to University departments, schools, and centers that opt to use Cascade, the university's main Web Content Management System (WCMS).
 The WCMS and NUInfo are supported by Global Marketing and Communications.
+See the IT website for more information about requirements for community participation on the central web server.

 Many third-party web hosting resellers are available in the commercial space.
 Additional hosting options are NUSites, Northwestern's WordPress publishing environment that provides managed security and updates, as well as third-party web hosting resellers.
 The table below lists some distinct technical benefits and limitations of each option.